-Get your baby registry in order first!
+First: Get your minimalist baby registry in order

 If you find items on this list that you think you might want but aren’t ready to commit to purchasing just yet, never fear!
 Just throw it on your Amazon Baby Registry and you can come back to it whenever.

 You’ll get a completion discount on most things on your registry as you get close to your due date.
 And who knows, a generous relative might buy that ridiculously expensive jogging stroller you’ve been coveting!